Master the theoretical foundation of machine learning by systematically learning statistics from the basics

 Series Overview

-This series is a practical educational content consisting of 5 chapters that allows you to learn the statistics necessary for machine learning step by step from the basics.
+This series is practical educational content that allows you to learn the statistics necessary for machine learning step by step from the basics, structured across 5 chapters.
+It covers descriptive statistics and probability basics (Chapter 1), probability distributions (Chapter 2), statistical estimation and hypothesis testing (Chapter 3), Bayesian statistics (Chapter 4), and applications to machine learning (Chapter 5).

 Statistics is an important academic field that forms the theoretical foundation of machine learning.
 You will systematically learn descriptive statistics that summarizes data characteristics, probability theory that quantifies uncertainty, statistical estimation that infers population properties from data, hypothesis testing that verifies the validity of hypotheses, and Bayesian statistics that utilizes prior knowledge.
 This knowledge is essential for understanding machine learning algorithms, evaluating models, and quantifying prediction uncertainty.
 Starting from mean and variance, you will learn probability distributions, estimation and testing, Bayesian statistics, and applications to machine learning with practical Python code examples.